FY 2020 Great Lakes Restoration Initiative Combined Request for Applications

 The interagency Great Lakes Restoration Initiative (GLRI) targets improvements to address the most significant environmental problems within the Great Lakes Basin.
 As one of 16 GLRI regional working group members, the U.S. Department of Agriculture, Forest Service awards competitive grants to assist organizations and communities who are taking creative approaches to improve habitats and water quality.
 Learn more about projects funded through Forest Service GLRI grants in this Story Map.

-Through an agreement with the Environmental Protection Agency (EPA), the U.S. Forest Service anticipates that up to $3.7 million in new funds will be available for tree planting in the Great Lakes Basin.
-This funding will be competitively awarded to the best proposals received through the May 11, 2018, deadline at grants.gov.
-Search for Grant Opportunity Number USDA-FS-2018-GLRI.
+Through an agreement with the Environmental Protection Agency (EPA), the Forest Service anticipates up to $4.2 million in new funds will be available for tree planting and forest health improvement in the Great Lakes Basin.
+This funding will be competitively awarded to the best proposals received by the June 26, 2020, deadline.
+All applications must be prepared and submitted through GRANTS.gov; search for Grant Opportunity Number USDA-FS-2020-GLRI.

-Anticipated funds will be distributed across three specific program areas described below.
-The minimum Federal funding request is $50,000; the maximum Federal funding request varies depending on program area.
-A 20% non-Federal match of the total program cost is required.
+Anticipated funds will be distributed across four Program Areas described below.
+The minimum and maximum Federal funding requests vary depending on Program Area, with an overall range of $50,000 to $300,000.
+A 20% non-Federal cost share of the total program cost is required.

 Award of grants is contingent on allocation of EPA funding.

 - Forest Insect and Disease Mitigation – mitigate or control invasive forest insect and disease impacts on biodiversity or water quality.

 - Reduce Runoff from Degraded Sites through Green Infrastructure – reduce stormwater runoff by planting trees and other vegetation as integral components of green infrastructure.

 - Protect and Restore Coastal Wetlands through Healthy Tree Cover – restore habitats by increasing tree and other native plant cover to improve diversity, habitat function, water quality, and connectivity of coastal wetland systems.